jackrobertscott/yup-endpoints-server/readme.md

-# zod-server
+# yup-server

-A server which uses Zod to validate the incoming data.
+A server which uses Yup to validate the incoming data.